 - Hollow engine valves

 Monometallic engine valves are made of a single material that is used to make both the valve stem and the valve head.
-These engine valves have a strong heat resistance as well as excellent anti-friction properties.
+These engine valves have strong heat resistance as well as excellent anti-friction properties.

 Bimetallic engine valves, also called bimetal engine valves, are created by friction welding two distinct materials together to make a valve with austenitic steel on the valve head and martensitic steel on the valve stem.
 The austenitic steel on the valve head provides high-temperature resistance and corrosion resistance, while the martensitic steel on the valve stem provides high tensile strength and abrasive wear resistance.